rei/rei-cedar-docs/docs/getting-started/as-a-developer/README.md

 Currently development for iOS and Android is through the usage of Cedar Tokens as documented below.

 Our mobile development packages include fonts that are licensed and proprietary to REI.
-For more information or questions regarding Cedar’s support for external consumers using the mobile development packages on GitHub or NPM, please reach out to cedar@rei.com. **ADD LINK**
+For more information or questions regarding Cedar’s support for external consumers using the mobile development packages on GitHub or NPM, please reach out to cedar@rei.com.

 #### iOS